allegheny-college-cmpsc-580-spring-2025/project-2-disciplinary-research/README.md

 |_Quality of Metadata in Open Portals_|Choose `RDF` from: https://catalog.data.gov/dataset/ |
 |_Evaluating Web Software Reliability Based on Workload and Failure Data Extracted from Server Logs_ | https://chompe.rs/cmpsc-580-se-log |

+To assist with producing a `Roadmap` this time, your first step should be to search for accompanying repositories or artifacts either mentioned in the paper _or_ associated with the paper title.
+Nearly all of the above papers have a Github repository or other tool that you can use to complete work.

 #### Research Roadmap

 Students will complete this project in a team assigned to you based on your chosen discipline (degree program);